ships/transporter/docs/walkthrough.md

           	3. The third section doesn't matter for our purposes.
    	5. You should see this new account appear in a table.
 On the right edge of the table (you may have to **Hide info panel**), you will see an **Actions** column, with an icon you can click, and choose **Create key**.
 Choose **JSON**.

 This will need to download a _secret key_ for the new service account user.
-This is needed because you will use it to allow the transporter scripts to make changes to your GCP account on your behalf.
+This is needed because you will use it to allow the TRANSPORTER scripts to make changes to your GCP account on your behalf.
 Note that a `something.json` file should have appeared in your Downloads directory (found in Dock or Finder).

 #### ii. preparing your home computer or laptop